Most configuration options can be set via environment variables or via the SDK’s initialization options.

 Traceloop Sync

-By default, if you’re sending traces to Traceloop, then the Traceloop SDK’s sync functionality is also active.
-To disable it or change any defaults, see the example below.
+By default, Traceloop Sync (for prompts and other configurations) is disabled, even if you’re sending traces to Traceloop.
+If you’re using the prompt registry, you should enable it.
+To enable it or change any defaults, see the example below.
 The values listed are the default values, so you don’t need to set them unless you want to change the defaults.

 Traceloop Sync must be enabled in order to use the prompt registry.